OpenEarable/open-earable/README.md

 4. At the bottom of the new window, there is a hyperlink labeled under "More preferences can be edited directly in the file".
 Click on this hyperlink to access the file explorer.

-5. Inside the "packages" folder, navigate to the following directory: `arduino/hardware/mbed_nano/4.0.4/libraries`.
+5. Navigate to the following directory: `packages/arduino/hardware/mbed_nano/4.0.4/libraries`.

 6. Locate the existing SPI library folder within this directory.
 It needs to be swapped with the provided folder named "SPI" in "resources/spi_files"".